google/docsy/content/en/docs/Contribution guidelines/_index.md

 1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.

+### Updating a single page

+If you've just spotted something you'd like to change while using the docs, Docsy has a shortcut for you:

+1. Click **Edit this page** in the top right hand corner of the page.
+1. If you don't already have an up to date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up to date version of the project to edit.
+The appropriate page in your fork is displayed in edit mode.
+1. Follow the rest of the [Quick start with Netlify](#quick-start-with-netlify) process above to make and preview your changes.

 ### Previewing your changes locally

 If you want to run your own local Hugo server to preview your changes as you work: